mroshaw/mroshaw.github.io/Subnautica2/yourfirstmod/configurethemod.md

 `[Subnautica2CheatMod] Player character created - survival attributes found!
 Infinite Oxygen, Food, and Water enabled!`

 If you make changes to main.lua while the game is running, you can reload all mods without restarting by pressing Ctrl+R while the game window has focus.
 Note that this won't work if focus is on the UE4SS console window - click back into the game first.
 This is called "hot reload" and is the most amazing thing I've ever come across, especially having spent most of my time working with Unity mods!
-It makes tweaking and testing so much quicker, it', quite literally, unreal!
+It makes tweaking and testing so much quicker, it is, quite literally, unreal!

 > [!NOTE]
 >